-Scarlett Johansson poses on the red carpet during the Oscars arrivals for the 92nd Academy Awards in Hollywood, Los Angeles, California, United States, February 9, 2020.
+Scarlett Johansson poses on the red carpet during Oscars arrivals at the 92nd Academy Awards in Hollywood, Los Angeles, California, United States, February 9, 2020.

-Walt Disney said in a court filing Friday that he made $125 million in online revenue from the Marvel superhero movie “Black Widow,” three weeks after being sued by star Scarlett Johansson.
+Walt Disney said in a court filing on Friday that it made $125 million in online revenue from the Marvel superhero movie “Black Widow,” three weeks after it was sued by its star Scarlett Johansson.

-Last month, the actress sued Disney, alleging that the company had broken its contract by offering the film to stream at the same time it was shown in theaters.
+Last month, the actress sued Disney, alleging the company breached her contract by streaming the film at the same time it was released in theaters.

-The entertainment company, in the case, responded to Johansson’s request for a civil lawsuit in Los Angeles by asking that the lawsuit be referred to arbitration in New York.
+The entertainment company, in the filing, countered Johansson’s request for a civil trial in Los Angeles by asking that the suit be referred to arbitration in New York.

-Johansson’s lawsuit, filed in Los Angeles Superior Court, argued that “Black Widow’s” double-release strategy had reduced his compensation.
+Johansson’s lawsuit, filed in Los Angeles Superior Court, argued that “Black Widow’s” dual release strategy reduced her compensation.

-Disney had said there was “no basis” for the lawsuit, adding that the film’s online release “dramatically improved (Johansson’s) ability to earn additional compensation on top of the $20 million that she has received to date “.
+Disney had said the lawsuit was “unfounded”, adding that the film’s online release “significantly enhanced her (Johansson’s) ability to earn additional compensation on top of the $20 million she received at this day”.

-The outcome of the lawsuit could have wider ramifications in the entertainment industry as media companies attempt to expand their streaming services by offering premium programming to attract subscribers.
+The outcome of the lawsuit could have wider ramifications in the entertainment industry as media companies try to grow their streaming services by offering premium programming to attract subscribers.